-1) Both old and new PCBs have 1 general purpose output (GPO).
-The difference is the type of GPOs.
-The old PCB has an active low GPO; the new one has an active high GPO.
-Active low GPO means that turning the GPO on (command 87) will make the GPO pin go low (0V).
-Active high GPO means that turning the GPO on will make the GPO pin go high
+- 1) The old PCB had only 1 general purpose output (GPO).
+The new PCB now offers 3 GPOs.
+Both the old and the new PCB have active low GPOs.
+Active low GPOs mean that turning the GPO on will make the GPO pin go low (0V). - PCB 2.0 GPO connectors have 2 additional pins for ground and 5V.

-(5V).

-- 2) RS232 speeds and I2C slave addresses are now configurable via software.
+- 2) RS232 speeds and I2C slave addresses are now changed via software.
 As such, RS232 speed and I2C setting jumpers are not present in PCB 2.0.
-In place of the baud selection / I2C address jumpers, we now have a jumper for manual override. - 3) Changing serial communication protocol is now more intuitive in PCB 2.0 by the use of the new protocol select jumpers. - 4) The 2 middles pins of the power / data connector which were only for I2C in PCB rev 1.4 is now for TTL, RS232 and I2C in PCB 2.0.
-The 2 middles pins are selected via the serial communication select jumps. - 5) With PCB 1.5, the module can not hold bidirectional RS232 communication; it is only able to do so in TTL.
-The new PCB is able to carry out bidirectional communication in both TTL and RS232.
+In place of the baud selection / I2C address jumpers, we now have a jumper for manual override. - 3) Physical placement of the DB9 connector, power / data connector are different in the PCB 2.0 to conform with our other products. - 4) Changing serial communication protocol is now more intuitive in PCB 2.0 by the use of the new protocol select jumpers.
+Also, in order to be compatible with the layout of PCB 1.5, PCB 2.0 offers the 'legacy connection jumpers'.
+Please see the manual for details. - 5) With PCB 1.5, the module can not hold bidirectional RS232 communication; it is only able to do so in TTL.
+The new PCB is able to carry out bidirectional communication in both TTL and RS232. - 6) To provide more multilingual (European) support to our modules, we have started using European font displays with the LCD2041's.
+Please see the following character set for the European font display and the (old) Japanese font display for comparison.